Faculty and Staff Cross-Parking and Permit Reciprocity

 If you have a medical appointment on campus:

 Faculty and staff permit holders who have medical appointments on campus can cross-park in Medical Plaza or Jules Stein during Information & Parking Booth hours only, Monday through Friday, for a maximum of three (3) hours.

 Employees must pay full price on Saturday, Sunday, and when Information & Parking Booths are closed.
 Please check the Information & Parking Booth hours prior to your appointment to avoid being charged the daily rate.
 There is no cross-parking in RRUCLAMC.

-You must show your parking ticket along with a valid parking permit when exiting.
+You must show your parking ticket along with your UCLA BruinCard when exiting.
 Employees with Night or Weekend Permits must pay the daily rate.

-Please note: Yellow permit holders for areas 1, 8, 9, and 18 are no longer valid to cross-park in Jules Stein or Medical Plaza.
+Please note: Yellow permit holders for areas 1, 8, 9, and 18 are not valid to cross-park in Jules Stein or Medical Plaza.